corriebar/Berlin-Bayesians-Hands-On/EDA.md

 ![](EDA_files/figure-markdown_github/unnamed-chunk-15-1.gif)

 We can see that most countries increase their happiness score with increasing GDP (or decreasing happiness with decreasing GDP).
 However, there are also some countries that see a decrease or increase in happiness without changes in the GDP.
+Some countries also seem to be quite "jumpy" indicating that some factors can lead to a rapid increase or decrease in both happiness and GDP.